United Front (West Bengal): Food issue

 Tackling the food crisis in the state was a major challenge for the United Front government.
 When in opposition, the parties behind the United Front had made fervent criticisms of the Congress government for not solving the food crisis.
 Thus, once in government they were under heavy pressure to perform better than their predecessors.
-The situation deteriorated in March 1967 as the central government allocated far less food relief supplies to West Bengal than the UF government had asked for (the West Bengal government had asked for 1,5 million tons of food grains per year, the central government pledged to provide around 1 million tons per year).
+The situation deteriorated in March 1967 as the central government allocated far less food relief supplies to West Bengal than the UF government had asked for (the West Bengal government had asked for 1.5 million tons of food grains per year, the central government pledged to provide around 1 million tons per year).
 P.C.
 Ghosh made a presentation on the situation to the Legislative Assembly on 29 March 1967.

 Differences on how to manage the food crisis provoked ruptures in the Front.
-Ghosh's policies focuses mainly on voluntary measures and incentives to gather food supplies.
+Ghosh's policies focused mainly on voluntary measures and incentives to gather food supplies.
 Following Ghosh's presentation at the assembly, the CPI(M) sharply criticised him for not having procured enough food supplies, as well as for going soft on wealthier landlords.
-CPI(M) and other left parties in the Front demanded fixed prices on essential food grains.
+CPI(M) and other left parties in the Front demanded fixed prices of essential food grains.
 In Midnapore, CPI(M) cadres organised a protest against Ghosh.
-In other places, meetings were organized by CPI(M) were demands for Ghosh's resignation were raised.
+In other places, meetings were organized by CPI(M) where demands for Ghosh's resignation were raised.

 There were another difference between the Food Minister and the left.
 The Front decided to politize the food question, and attack the central government and the Congress for withholding food grains from West Bengal.
 A hunger strike outside the Prime Minister's residence for 23 August 1967.
 Furthermore, a one-day West Bengal general strike to protest the central government's actions was planned.
 Ghosh strongly disagreed with these methods of protest.
 He began threatening to resign, and stopped attending the cabinet meetings.